The Institute of Trichologists

 All board members must abide by our EDI Position Statement.

-Eva is responsible for the overall growth and development of the Institute of Trichologists, and representing every member of the Institute.
-Eva is very involved in the PSA accreditation process of the Institute, working extremely hard towards getting us accredited.
+As Chairman, Neil is responsible for the growth and development of the Institute of Trichologists, and representing every member of the Institute.
+Neil is also hugely involved in our PSA Accreditation, Representing Membership Appraisal, Education and Audit.

 Liam Byrne MIT – Vice Chairman